 How do I stop the IRS from garnishing my wages?

-You can stop IRS wage garnishment by changing your employment, negotiating an installment plan, or exploring options like an offer in compromise, financial hardship exemption, appeal, or bankruptcy.
-Consider these options to find the best solution for your situation.
+You can stop IRS wage garnishment by changing your employment, negotiating an installment plan that stipulates the IRS stop the garnishment, or exploring options like an offer in compromise, financial hardship exemption, appeal, or bankruptcy.

 At what point will the IRS take your house?